 After returning from Kashmir with my priceless stash of kahwa powder, I relive my vivid memories with the wafting aroma of a steaming cup of Kahwa in my hand.
 I landed in Srinagar with lots of expectations and aspirations.
 The early sunrise helped when I went to the floating market and the late sunset when I was visiting the illuminated gardens in the city.
-I hired a cab to see the sights of the city which are on the list of every tourist.
-When you hire a cab make sure to decide the time and places he will take you to and drive a good bargain.
+I hired a cab to see the sights of the city, which are on the list of every tourist.
+When you hire a cab, ask and decide the time and places he will take you to and drive a good bargain.
 Do your homework well and note the places that you want to visit according to the area they are located.
-Accordingly, ask the cabbie to take you there.
+Ask the cabbie to take you there.

-Srinagar, the capital city is the jewel in the crown of Kashmir as it embodies all the real colours of the state.
-The city sits quietly on the banks of the Jhelum mulling over its exuberance.
-The gleaming water of the Dal and Nageen Lake with the musty smell of the houseboats and the romantic veiled Shikaras are the flowing robes of Srinagar.
-The divinity of the Shankaracharya temple looks down benevolently from the hilltop while the benediction of Prophet Mohammad from the Hazratbal Shrine and the Jama Masjid keep the city blessed.
+Srinagar, the capital city, is the jewel in the crown of Kashmir as it embodies all the proper colours of the state.
+It sits quietly on the banks of the Jhelum, mulling over its exuberance.
+The gleaming water of the Dal and Nageen Lakes with the musty smell of the houseboats and the romantic veiled Shikaras are the flowing robes of Srinagar.
+The divinity of the Shankaracharya temple looks down benevolently from the hilltop while the benediction of Prophet Mohammad from the Hazratbal Shrine and the Jama Masjid keeps the city blessed.

 Cheshmashahi Gardens in Srinagar Travelogue | The Kashmir I Knew

-Cheshmashahi literally means Royal Spring, which gushes forth from the gardens uppermost level where there is a square fountain pool fed by a water spring directly from the mountains.
-I was looking wide-eyed at the spacious lawns and the flora and fauna which are captivating.
-The terraced garden layout is open and I spotted some rare flowers, gigantic Chinar trees, and tall Pear trees.
-A flight of stairs on either side of the terraces lead to the spring which flows down through falls and fountains to the ground level.
+Cheshmashahi literally means Royal Spring, which gushes forth from the garden’s uppermost level, where there is a square fountain pool fed by a water spring directly from the mountains.
+I was looking wide-eyed at the spacious lawns and the flora and fauna, which are captivating.
+The terraced garden layout is open, and I spotted some rare flowers, gigantic Chinar trees, and tall pear trees.
+A flight of stairs on either side of the terraces leads to the spring, which flows down through falls and fountains to the ground level.
 I was looking around agape at the exquisite blossoms in myriad colours and climbed the first flight of stairs.

 Memories in Images

-Do not forget to drink the water of the spring and carry it home in a bottle as the cool sparkling water is said to have curing properties.
+Do not forget to drink the water of the spring and carry it home in a bottle.
+They say the cool sparkling water has curing properties.
 It is said that Nehru had the water of the spring flown to Delhi.
-Cheshmashahi by illuminated at night and it is as if the stars are sparkling on earth.
-If you have time just sit a while on the lawns and feel the cool zephyr kiss your cheeks and you would never want to leave.
+They illuminate Cheshmashahi at night and it is as if the stars are sparkling on Earth.
+If you have time, just sit awhile on the lawns and feel the cool zephyr kiss your cheeks and you will never want to leave.
 There were couples everywhere soaking in the romance.

-Pari Mahal was the next stop and is on the tourist map but the cabbie will try to dissuade you from going there.
-Do not get taken in and insist on visiting Pari Mahal which is just a 5-minute drive away from Cheshmashahi.
-Another name for Pari Mahal is “The Abode of fairies” and it is a seven terraced garden situated at the top of the Zabarwan mountain, south-west of the Dal lake.
-The view from the top is breath-taking and should not be missed.
-The steps leading to the top are crumbling and I was breathless by the time I reached the top and sat on the edge to get my breath back and I was enthralled by the view and lingered a while longer.
+Pari Mahal, the next stop is on the tourist map, but the cabbie will try to dissuade you from going there.
+Do not get taken in and insist on visiting Pari Mahal, which is just a 5-minute drive away from Cheshmashahi.
+Another name for Pari Mahal is “The Abode of Fairies” and it is a seven-terraced garden at the top of the Zabarwan mountain, southwest of the Dal Lake.
+The view from the top is breathtaking and not to be missed.
+Steps leading to the top are crumbling and I was breathless by the time I reached the top and sat on the edge to get my breath back.
+The view enthralled me and I lingered a while longer.

-Dara Shikoh, the son of Mughal Emperor Shah Jahan created Pari Mahal in the mid of 1600s.
-He dedicated the garden to his Sufi teacher Mullah Shah.
-Built around a small spring Pari Mahal boasts of beds of vivid flowers and is also illuminated at night.
-The entrance is typical of Mughal architecture with an arch and a row of rooms on either side.
-As it is on a height it gets freezing in winter and it is best to visit in the summer.
-It opens at 9.30am and closes early at 5.30pm.
+Dara Shikoh, the son of Mughal Emperor Shah Jahan, created the Pari Mahal in the mid of 1600s.
+He dedicated the garden to his Sufi teacher, Mullah Shah.
+Built around a small spring, Pari Mahal boasts of, beds of vivid flowers and they illuminate it at night.
+The entrance is typical of Mughal architecture, with an arch and a row of rooms on either side.
+As it is at a height it gets freezing in winter and it is best to visit in the summer.
+It opens at 9.30 am and closes early at 5.30 pm.

-Nishat Bagh is a 12 terraced Mughal garden built on the eastern side of the Dal Lake.
+Nishat Bagh is a 12-terraced Mughal garden built on the eastern side of Dal Lake.
 It is the second-largest Mughal garden and is very well maintained.
-It overlooks the Dal Lake.
-The garden overflows with flowers and the sentinel Chinars.
+Overlooking the Dal Lake, the garden overflows with flowers and the sentinel Chinars.
 The Nishat Bagh is a garden of bliss and has a central water channel leading to numerous fountains lined with flower beds on either side.
 Nur Jehan’s brother Asif Khan built this garden in 1633.
-Modelled along the lines of Persian gardens the concept had to be tweaked to suit the topography and water resources in Srinagar.
+Modelled along the lines of Persian gardens, the concept had to be tweaked to suit the topography and water resources in Srinagar.
 The twelve terraces represent the 12 signs of the zodiac and the two sections are the public garden and the private Shalimar Bagh.
 I didn’t find anyone to take my pictures here so I used the auto-click feature and I struggled to take a couple myself.

-By the time I reached Shalimar Bagh, I was a wee bit drained as the sun was sapping my energy and I forgot to get my hat and parasol thinking that Kashmir would give me relief from the Bezwada heat.
-Shalimar Bagh is one of the stupendous and exquisitely laid out gardens by the Mughal Emperor Jahangir for his beloved wife Nurjehan in 1619.
+By the time I reached Shalimar Bagh, I was a wee bit drained as the sun was sapping my energy and I forgot to get my hat and parasol, thinking that Kashmir would give me relief from the Bezwada heat.
+Shalimar Bagh is one of the stupendous and exquisitely laid out gardens by the Mughal Emperor Jahangir for his beloved wife Nurjahan in 1619.
 It showcases the exemplary craftsmanship of the Mughals in horticulture.
-The Mughals sure knew how to express their love; Shalimar literally means ‘Abode of love’.
+The Mughals sure knew how to express their love; Shalimar literally means ‘Abode of love.”

-The history of Shalimar Bagh dates back to the second century in the reign of King Pravarsena who was the founder of the city of Srinagar.
+The history of Shalimar Bagh dates back to the second century in the reign of King Pravarsena, who was the founder of the city of Srinagar.
 He built a cottage here surrounded by a garden and named it Shalimar.
-In time, it came to ruins but the name stuck on.
+In time, it came to ruins, but the name stuck on.
 In 1630, the garden was further expanded on the order of Mughal Emperor Shah Jahan and he named it “Faiz Baksh” meaning “the Bountiful”.
-Other rulers too have made alterations to further stimulate its beauty.
-Shalimar Bagh is a typical Mughal Garden with a layout of three terraces; each terrace is comprised of a water fountain and pool with water supply in series.
+Other rulers have made alterations to further stimulate its beauty.
+Shalimar Bagh is a typical Mughal Garden with a layout of three terraces; each terrace comprises a water fountain and pool with a water supply in series.
 The sound of the water of the 410 fountains falling simultaneously makes a lyrical symphony that is music to the ears.

-I stopped for lunch on the Boulevard and it was still very hot to sail around the lake so I visited the Gulshan Bookstore on the Dal Lake.
+I stopped for lunch on the Boulevard.
+As it was a sunny day to sail around the lake, I visited the Gulshan Bookstore on the Dal Lake.
 I am a bookworm and I HAD to check out this amazing bookstore on the lake.
-Even if you are not interested in books you should explore the bookstore which can be reached only by Shikara.
+Even if you are not interested in books, explore the bookstore.
+You can go there only by Shikara.

-An idyllic bookshop with a reading room and a cafe attached to it in the Nehru park island of the Dal Lake is a book lover’s utopia.
-I had to hire a shikara to get there and the shikara man talked me into paying 100 bucks for the short ride.
-The name of the was Facebook Deluxe!
-Once I reached the bookstore I was told that there was a dedicated boat of the bookstore which gave free rides!
-I was so easily duped but I didn’t mind it.
+An idyllic bookshop with a reading room and a cafe attached to it on the Nehru Park island of the Dal Lake is a book lover’s utopia.
+I had to hire a shikara to get there.
+The shikara man talked me into paying 100 bucks for the short ride.
+The name of the shikara was Facebook Deluxe!
+Once I reached the bookstore, I was told that there was a dedicated boat from the bookstore which gave free rides!
+I was so easily duped, but I didn’t mind it.

-The bookstore is well stocked and the interiors have some antique curios and pictures dotting the room.
-For Sheikh Ajaz Ahmad, owner of the Gulshan Bookstore having a book shop near the Dal Lake was his lifelong dream that he says he has realized finally.
-His great grandfather opened the first bookstore 100 years ago on the Srinagar-Muzaffarabad highway.
+The bookstore is well stocked, and the interiors have some antique curios and pictures dotting the room.
+For Sheikh Ajaz Ahmad, owner of the Gulshan Bookstore having a bookshop near the Dal Lake was his lifelong dream that he says he has realized finally.
+His great-grandfather opened the first bookstore 100 years ago on the Srinagar-Muzaffarabad highway.
 The bookshop remains open from 11 am to 11 pm.
-Even if you do not want to buy a book you can read books in the reading room that overlooks the Dal Lake and the Zabarwan hills.
-I adore kids and right below I saw kids learning kayaking.
+Even if you do not want to buy a book you can read books in the reading room that overlooks the Dal Lake and the Zabarwan Hills.
+I adore kids and right below I saw kids learning to kayak.
 It was heartening to see girls wearing a hijab and learning to paddle.

 Cafeteria in Gulshan Bookstore

-I ordered a lemon iced tea and settled down to read a book on Kashmir but I never got around flipping more than 2 pages as there were so many things to take in.
-Men and kids were splashing about in the fountain pools to shake off the heat and shikaras were taking a lazy round of the lake in the late afternoon.
+I ordered a lemon iced tea and settled down to read a book on Kashmir, but I never got around flipping a couple of pages as there were so many things to take in.
+Men and kids were splashing about in the fountain pools to shake off the heat, and shikaras were taking a lazy round of the lake in the late afternoon.
 The hills were looming in front and a cool breeze floated once every few minutes.
-I soaked in all these and decided to come back again.
+I soaked in all this, pledging to visit again.
 I had to leave as the cabbie was waiting for me.